Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant

 {A\arabic{equation}}

-\section{Detailed Analytical Structure of the \texttt{TaylorF2Ecck} Waveform Approximant}
+\section{Detailed analytical structure of the \texttt{TaylorF2Ecck} waveform approximant}

-The following subsections provide a comprehensive description of the analytical formulation of the \texttt{TaylorF2Ecck} waveform model.
-This includes the detailed mathematical expressions for the frequency-domain gravitational waveform $\tilde{h}(f)$, the associated Fourier phase $\psi_{j,n}$ for each harmonic ($j,n$), the periastron advance parameter $k$, and the formula for the evolution of orbital eccentricity $e_t$ (following inputs from~\cite{TGHH}).
+The following subsections provide the analytical structure of the \texttt{TaylorF2Ecck} waveform approximant.
+We present the frequency-domain waveform $\tilde{h}(f)$, the Fourier phase $\Psi_{j,n}$ for each harmonic $(j,n)$, the periastron-advance parameter $k$, and the eccentricity evolution $e_t$, following inputs from Ref.~\cite{TGHH}.